-Choosing the best 4K camera for filmmaking means being clear about the kind of video you want to shoot.
+Choosing the best 4K camera for video means being clear about the kind of videography you want to do.
 This is a very broad field with many different types of user.

 The best camera phones already shoot 4K, of course, as do many of the best point and shoot cameras.
-But these are fixed lens devices with small sensors, which limits their versatility and performance.
+But these are fixed lens devices with small sensors, which limits their versatility, performance and the settings you can apply.
 There are many nuances to capturing great quality video beyond simple resolution, and this requires features and controls you will only get on cameras designed for serious 4K filmmaking.

-And this is where the video market is seeing some of the biggest changes.
-Mirrorless cameras are starting to mount a serious challenge to professional cinema cameras, led by the powerful Panasonic Lumix S1H, and the more adventurous camera makers are experimenting with new types of capture device – we are, of course, talking about the tiny and rather likeable Sigma fp.
+Mirrorless cameras are starting to mount a serious challenge to professional cinema cameras, led by the powerful Panasonic Lumix S1H (which also has the rather remarkable little Lumix S5 nipping at its heels), and the more adventurous camera makers are experimenting with new types of capture device – we are, of course, talking about the tiny and rather likeable Sigma fp.

 Read more: Key 4K video jargon explained

-The best 4K cameras for filmmaking in 2020
+The best 4K cameras for video in 2021

-The X-T3, first announced in 2018, was already a seriously impressive camera, lacking only a few key features – in-body image stabilisation and a vari-angle touchscreen.
-The X-T4 simply adds those in, building on what came before to become one of the best mirrorless cameras around.
-It still has the sophisticated 26.1MP X-Trans sensor, the super-fast autofocus and the capacity to shoot 4K video at up to 60p, for a smooth 2x slow motion effect.
+The world's attention seems focused on full frame cameras right now, but the X-T4 is a much cheaper proposition while also boasting very advanced 4K video capabilities.
+These include the capacity to shoot 4K video at up to 60p, for a smooth 2x slow motion effect.
 Not only that, it can also capture the slightly wider Cinema 4K format at the same speeds.
 There's more.
 Most 4K cameras capture 8-bit video internally to memory cards, but the X-T4 can capture higher-quality 10-bit video internally and, if you connect an external recorder, it can save video at a higher 4:2:2 colour sampling quality.
 The big step forward with the X-T4, however, is the new in-body stabilisation, which can reduce or eliminate the need for a gimbal, especially when used alongside the digital image stabilisation system.
+For all-round size, performance, power and price, the X-T4 is hard to beat.

 Read more: Fujifilm X-T4 review